 A Master’s thesis is a large research project that is worth at least 30 percent of your grade.
 Every Master’s thesis must be completed independently, using the results of earlier studies and the results of your own research.
 The purpose of a thesis is to do an in-depth analysis of a specific topic in the field of specialization and prove that the learner has achieved the required course goals and competencies.

 Theses are written when adult learners have achieved the needed level of proficiency and can adequately explore and systematize the existing knowledge.
 It is also proof of advanced competency and readiness to explore the past, present, and future trends according to the methods and requirements accepted in the academic discipline.
 Each educational institution sets its own requirements for a Master’s thesis that need to be followed.

 A Master’s thesis is a separate project, an independent body of knowledge and research that does not require any additional information or skills.
 Rather, it will be useful for future studies and inform future efforts made by students to promote their professional knowledge and occupational readiness.
-Thesis is a contribution made by student to research and practice.
+The thesis is a contribution made by students to research and practice.
 It defines future research and practice opportunities for mature learners.

 How to Choose a Topic